 Dave is the Vice Chairman of the local Business Cluster (Britains Energy Coast Business Cluster) with over 300 member businesses, currently works for Shepley Engineers and has also worked at Sellafield giving him a broad range of experience and understanding of businesses, CSR, and some of the challenges facing our third sector and local communities.
 He hopes that he can utilise this experience and involvement with business to help the Copeland Community Fund to deliver strategically targeted and long lasting benefit to the people of Copeland.

-Brian Hough has responsibility for delivering the NDA’s stakeholder engagement & public affairs programmes in Cumbria, working closely with the Low Level Waste Repository and Sellafield on those programmes.
-Brian joined the Fund Board in 2010 and also sits on the Fund’s Grant Panel.
+Karen Dickens is the Socio-Economic Manager in Cumbria, working closely with the Low Level Waste Repository and Sellafield on those programmes.
+Karen joined the Fund Board in February 2019 and also sits on the Fund’s Grant Panel.